nashadalam/console/README.md

 ### Application Information

 By default, all applications are created with the name and version of `UNKNOWN`.
-When the application is run, the default application information will be shown.
+When you run the application without any arguments, or if the `--version` option is used, the application information will be shown.

 ```
 Console Tool